ibm-watson-data-lab/seti_at_ibm/signaldb.md

 This is the "Activity Type" of the observation.
 There are a number of possible values:

+  * `target`
+  * `targetN-on`
-  * target
+  * `targetNoff`
-  * target`N`-on
+  * `target5-on-nofollowup`
-  * target`N`off
+  * "other"

-for N = 1 - 5.
+for N = 1 - 5 and where "other" could be a list of special activity types to designate calibrations and special tests.

-When the ATA makes an initial observation of a candidate signal, the ATA decides to look again for the signal.
+When the ATA makes an initial observation of a candidate signal, the SonATA software then decides to look again for the signal.
 This second observation is called 'target1-on'.
-The ATA then looks *elsewhere*, called target1-off.
-If a signal is **not** observed in target1-off, the ATA then again looks at the original location.
-An observation of a candidate signal would then be called target2-on.
+The ATA then looks *elsewhere*, called `target1off`.
+If a signal is **not** observed in `target1off`, the ATA then again looks at the original location.
+An observation of a candidate signal would then be called `target2-on`.
 This happens repeatedly.
 Each time a potential candidate signal is re-observed, the N is increased, up to a maximum of 5.
 Search your data for `acttyp` for "large" N.

 More information is found on the "How Observing Works" tab at http://setiquest.info/.